manikcloud/Docker-Certified-Associate/3-session/Copy-on-Write-COW-strategy/README.md

 ### Conclusion

-The Copy-on-Write strategy in docker optimizes storage usage, improves container startup time, and maintains resource isolation by sharing common data between containers and only creating copies of modified files when needed.
+The Copy-on-Write strategy in sudo docker optimizes storage usage, improves container startup time, and maintains resource isolation by sharing common data between containers and only creating copies of modified files when needed.
 This approach allows for better utilization of resources and a more efficient deployment of containers.